naoralkobi/naoralkobi/README.md

 ### :man_technologist: Hello, I'm Naor Alkobi!

-I'm a passionate programmer with a knack for turning ideas into code.
-I'm currently a Junior Python Developer at [Webz.Io](https://webz.io/), where I get to work on exciting projects and expand my skills.
+I'm an enthusiastic programmer with a demonstrated history of success in system maintenance and data engineering.
+Presently, I hold the position of Junior Python Developer at [Webz.Io](https://webz.io/), actively contributing to the maintenance and improvement of high-performance systems essential for daily analysis of millions of web documents.

 🎓 Graduated with a bachelor's degree in computer science from Bar Ilan University in [2023].

-🔭 I'm constantly exploring new technologies and improving my coding prowess.
+🔭 I have demonstrated expertise in Python, Elasticsearch, Redis, and MySQL, contributing significantly to the improvement of system reliability and customer satisfaction.

-👯 I'm enthusiastic about collaborating with fellow content creators and developers on innovative projects.
+👯 I am enthusiastic about collaborating with fellow developers on innovative projects and have led the integration of AI and Large Language Models (LLMs) to revolutionize web crawler parsing capabilities.

 :mailbox: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/naoralkobi/) to discuss coding, collaboration, or anything tech-related!